5 Fun Tips for a Simple Christmas Focused on Christ

 • Focus on Simple Christmas Gifts

-Don’t get me wrong, our family loves giving gifts, but gifts can take over and disrupt a simple Christmas.
+Now, don’t get me wrong —our family loves giving gifts —but they can take over and disrupt a simple Christmas.

 We decided to be intentional about choosing simple Christmas gifts that are meaningful, less commercialized, and more authentic.